abadid/cmsc424-spring2018/project4/README.md

 6. Give an example of a dataset where the full confidence equation (with both parts) still incorrectly predicts a functional dependency that doesn’t really exist (X and Y have nothing to do with each other).
 Don’t give the actual dataset, just describe X and Y using similar types of descriptions as the options given above (e.g. X has 100 unique values, and is skewed in a certain way, etc.)  (open-ended text response question)

-7. Which of the following conditions yield the least confidence according to our formulation?
+7. Which of the following condition yields the least confidence according to our formulation?
+(Only one)
 	1. When X is a random number drawn uniformly from a medium sized domain (e.g. 100 unique values).
 Y is a random number drawn from a small domain (e.g. it is a Boolean attribute with only two possible values) and is heavily skewed (90% of all rows have the same value for this attribute).
 	2. When X is a random number drawn uniformly from a domain of size equal to the number of rows in the table.
 In other words, X is mostly unique, but has a few repeats.
 Y is a random number drawn uniformly from a small domain (e.g. 2 unique values).
 	3. X is a number drawn from a domain of 20 unique values.
 19 of those values only appear once in the entire dataset.
 Every other tuple has the 20th value of X. Y is random numbers drawn from a small domain (e.g. 2 unique values) and is heavily skewed (99.9% of all rows have the same value).